johnmath/johnmath.github.io_old/_posts/2022-02-13-double-descent-testbed.markdown

 #### Parameter Count Generation Algorithm

 When designing the neural network wrapper, we noticed that each of the models took a while to train.
 Even though the individual models are quite small, when training several of them sequentially for a large number of epochs, single experiments could take several days.
 To help reduce the time that it takes to run experiments, we developed a parameter count generation algorithm to intelligently choose the next model to train using the number of parameters in the previous model and the final test loss that the model produced.
 This allowed us to avoid iterating through model capacities (i.e numbers of parameters in the model) at a fixed, constant value.
 The algorithm was designed to have the highest resolution around the area where models interpolate, or overfit, the data, as this is where the double descent curve is supposed to exhibit itself.
-We do this by assuming that the double descent curve should look roughly like a $3^{rd}$ degree polynomial, fitting a $3^{rd}$ degree polynomial to the model capacity vs. test loss graph, and examining the first derivative of the polynomial that was fit to the data.
+We do this by assuming that the double descent curve should look roughly like a $$3^{rd}$$ degree polynomial, fitting a $$3^{rd}$$ degree polynomial to the model capacity vs. test loss graph, and examining the first derivative of the polynomial that was fit to the data.
 Algorithm 1 shows the pseudocode for this parameter count generation algorithm.

-The algorithm takes a list of previous parameter counts, a list of previous test losses, a flag to determine if the interpolation threshold has been reached, and a tuning parameter $\alpha$ as input
+The algorithm takes a list of previous parameter counts, a list of previous test losses, a flag to determine if the interpolation threshold has been reached, and a tuning parameter $$\alpha$$ as input

 <img src="media/dd_2.gif" alt="param_gen" width="70%">
 <figcaption> Fig 8.
 Our Parameter Counts Generation Algorithm Running on a Synthetic Double Descent Curve<\figcaption>